jcuenod/dictionary/README.md

 www.teknia.com/greek-dictionary
 ```

 You may freely use the dictionary in non-commercial, non-revenue bearing projects.

-Please submit any changes to support@teknia.com so Bill can keep the master copy up-to-date.
+Please submit any changes here or e-mail them to support@teknia.com so Bill can keep the master copy up-to-date.